Jane Hinton: Career

 Prior to her veterinary career, Jane Hinton worked in a laboratory in the Department of Bacteriology and Immunology at Harvard University, where she codeveloped Mueller–Hinton agar with John Howard Mueller.
-This agar was a medium developed to isolate the Neisseria bacteria that caused gonorrhea and meningogoccal meningitis.
+This agar was a medium developed to isolate the Neisseria bacteria that caused gonorrhea and meningococcal meningitis.
 Mueller and Hinton discovered that starch within the agar helped aid bacterial growth and prevented bacteria toxins from interfering with antibiotic testing.
 It became the most widely used culture medium for Neisseria.
 In the 1960s, tests indicated its suitability for detecting whether bacteria are susceptible to antibiotics.
 The Clinical and Laboratory Standards Institute, which establishes the best international laboratory standards, adopted the Kirby–Bauer technique using Mueller–Hinton agar as the gold standard for antibiotic testing.

 During World War II, Hinton also worked as a lab technician in Arizona.
 After the War, Hinton studied veterinary medicine at the University of Pennsylvania, gaining her Doctor of Veterinary Medicine (VMD) degree in 1949.
 She and Alfreda Johnson Webb, who graduated with a VMD from the Tuskegee Institute (now Tuskegee University) that year, were the first African-American women veterinarians.
 There had been only four African-American VMD graduates at the University of Pennsylvania before Hinton gained her degree, and there would not be another until 1968.
 Hinton and Webb were also the first African-American members of the Women's Veterinary Medicine Association.

 After gaining her degree, Hinton practiced as a small animal veterinarian in Canton, Massachusetts, and then a federal government inspector in Framingham, Massachusetts, where she worked to combat disease outbreaks in livestock.

 Jane Hinton, together with John Taylor, the first African-American graduate of the University of Pennsylvania veterinary medicine school, were honored during the school's centennial celebrations by the Minority Veterinary Students association in 1984.

 Jane Hinton retired in 1960 and died at the age of 84 on April 9, 2003.